UNICORE-EU/unicore-docs/source/user-docs/rest-api/index.rst

 must re-send the authentication information.

-Using security sessions is recommend especially when third-party IdPs for used for authentication, because it greatly reduces the load on the servers.
+Using security sessions is recommend especially when third-party IdPs for used for authentication, because it reduces the load on the servers and improves throughput and turnaround time for your API requests.

 General API features